bbustin/bbustin/content/posts/2025-02-07_foray_into_agentic_ai.md

 to install and run Jupyter.
 To make it a bit better than in my previous post [Diving into AI](@/posts/2025-02-06_diving_into_ai.md), I made it not run jupyter if dependency installation fails.
-Otherwise, there could be a failure you don't notice causing you bang your head on the wall trying to figure out why nothing is working.
+Otherwise, there could be a failure you don't notice causing you to bang your head on the wall trying to figure out why nothing is working.
 Here is the relevant part.

 ```nix